dilyabareeva/quanda/README.md

 - **Test Batches (`test_tensor`) and Explanation Targets (`target`)**: A batch of test data (`test_tensor`) and the corresponding explanation targets (`target`).
 Generally, it is advisable to use the model's predicted labels as the targets.
 In the following, we assume the existence of a `torch.utils.data.DataLoader` to load the test data in batches, with variable name `test_loader`.

-As an example, we will demonstrate the generation of explanations using `SimilarityInfluence` data attribution from `Captum`.
+In the following usage examples, we will be using the `SimilarityInfluence` data attribution from `Captum`.
 #### Metrics Usage

 Next, we demonstrate how to evaluate explanations using the **Model Randomization** metric.